RARgames/4gaBoards/README.md

 [![](https://d207aa93qlcgug.cloudfront.net/1.95.5.qa/img/nav/docker-logo-loggedout.png)](https://github.com/RARgames/4gaBoards/pkgs/container/4gaBoards)

 - Make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and operational.
 - Create `docker-compose.yml` based on [the example](https://raw.githubusercontent.com/RARgames/4gaBoards/main/docker-compose.yml).
 This is the ONLY file you will need.
-You can create this file on your own machine by copy and pasting the content.
+You can create this file on your machine by copying and pasting the content or download it:

+```
+curl -L https://raw.githubusercontent.com/RARgames/4gaBoards/main/docker-compose.yml -o docker-compose.yml
+```

 - Edit `BASE_URL` to match your domain name or IP address.
 - Edit `SECRET_KEY` with random value.
 You can generate it by `openssl rand -hex 64`.

-Download the docker-compose.yml:

-```
-curl -L https://raw.githubusercontent.com/RARgames/4gaBoards/main/docker-compose.yml -o docker-compose.yml
-```
+- Replace 2 occurrences of `notpassword` with generated db password in `POSTGRES_PASSWORD` and `DATABASE_URL`.

 Pull images and start services: